GoCarrot/base_image_factory/README.md

 ### TEAK_SERVICE

 The Base Image configures systemd to provide a TEAK_SERVICE environment variable to all systemd services with names starting with `teak-`.
-By default TEAK_SERVICE will be set to "unknown".
+By default TEAK_SERVICE will be set to the name of the base image AMI.
+In non-AMI environments, TEAK_SERVICE will be set to "unknown".
 To modify this create a configuration file in /etc/systemd/system/teak-.service.d/ with the contents

 ```
 [Unit]